docQodly/docs/docs/studio/pageLoaders/styling.md

   }
   ```

-## CSS Cascading in Webform Loaders
+## CSS Cascading in Page Loaders

-When components like a button in a webform loader and another in the main webform share the same local CSS class name, unexpected style mergers can occur.
-This is a result of CSS cascading, where styles from the parent webform combine with those of nested elements, causing design inconsistencies.
+When components like a button in a Page loader and another in the main Page share the same local CSS class name, unexpected style mergers can occur.
+This is a result of CSS cascading, where styles from the parent Page combine with those of nested elements, causing design inconsistencies.

 ```html
 <div class="fd-canvas fd-canvas--airy overflow-auto bg-white">